Beginning of this new millennium ICT recognized as efficient instrument to promote

 -

-a rich source of baseline information on several areas of development.
+of baseline information on several areas of development.

-Availability of computerized MIS packages.
-Over the last decade LGED has developed
+Availability of computerized MIS packages: Over the last decade LGED has developed

 several MIS packages which are being used for meeting the requirements of different